King Kong (1976 film): Plot

-Frederick Wilson, an executive of the Petrox Oil Company, forms an expedition based on infrared imagery which reveals a previously undiscovered Indian Ocean island hidden by a permanent cloud bank.
-Wilson believes the island has a huge deposit of oil.
+Frederick Wilson, an executive of the Petrox Oil Company, forms an expedition based on infrared imagery, which reveals a previously undiscovered Indian Ocean island hidden by a permanent cloud bank.
+Wilson believes the island has a huge oil deposit.
 Jack Prescott, a primate paleontologist, sneaks onto the expedition's vessel and attempts to warn the team against traveling to the island, citing an ominous final message about "the roar of the greatest beast" from previous doomed explorers.
-Wilson orders Prescott locked up, assuming that he is a spy from a rival corporation, but eventually hires Prescott as the expedition's photographer.
-The ship happens upon a life raft which carries the beautiful and unconscious Dwan.
-Upon waking, Dwan tells Prescott that she is an aspiring actress who was aboard a director's yacht which suddenly exploded.
+Wilson orders Prescott locked up, assuming he is a spy for a rival corporation, but eventually hires him as the expedition's photographer.
+Prescott spots a life raft that carries the beautiful and unconscious Dwan.
+Upon waking, Dwan tells Prescott that she is an aspiring actress who was aboard a director's yacht, which exploded.
 During the rest of the ship's voyage, Prescott and Dwan become attracted to each other.

-Upon arriving at the island, the team discovers a primitive tribe of indigenous people who live within the confines of a gigantic wall, built to protect them from a mysterious god known as Kong.
-The team finds that while there is a large deposit of oil, it is of such low quality that it is unusable.
-Later, while Dwan is on a raft, the natives kidnap her and take her back to the island where they drug her and offer her as a sacrifice to Kong.
+Upon arriving on the island, the team discovers a primitive tribe of indigenous people living within the confines of a gigantic wall built to protect them from a mysterious god known as Kong.
+The team finds that while there is a large oil deposit, it is of such low quality that it is unusable.
+Later, while Dwan is on the ship's raft, the natives kidnap her and take her back to the island, where they drug her and offer her as a sacrifice to Kong.
 The monumental ape grabs Dwan from the altar and departs back into the jungle.

 Although an awesome and terrifying sight, the soft-hearted Kong quickly becomes tamed by Dwan, whose rambling monologue calms and fascinates the monstrous beast.
-After she falls in the mud, Kong takes Dwan back to a waterfall to wash herself, and then uses great gusts of his warm breath to dry her.
+After she falls in the mud while trying to escape, Kong takes Dwan to a waterfall to wash herself, and then uses great gusts of his warm breath to dry her.
 This ordeal leaves her so exhausted that she falls asleep in Kong's hand.
+Meanwhile, Prescott and First Mate Carnahan lead a rescue mission to save Dwan, who awakens later that night after Kong leaves her alone in a tree.

-In the meantime, Prescott and First Mate Carnahan lead a rescue mission to save Dwan.
-The rescue party encounters Kong while crossing a log bridge over a ravine, and Kong rolls the huge log, sending Carnahan and the rest of the sailors falling to their deaths, leaving Prescott and crewman Boan as the only survivors.
-Trapped on opposite sides of the ravine, Prescott pursues Kong while Boan returns to the others to warn them.
-Kong takes Dwan to his lair.
-A giant snake appears and attempts to eat Dwan, but Kong battles and kills it while Prescott escapes with Dwan.
+The rescue party encounters Kong while crossing a log bridge over a ravine, and Kong rolls the massive log, sending Carnahan and the rest of the sailors falling to their deaths, leaving Prescott and crewman Boan as the only survivors who are trapped on opposite sides of the ravine.
+The following day, Kong takes Dwan to his lair.
+Prescott pursues Kong while Boan returns to the others to warn them.
+Later that night, a giant snake appears and attempts to eat Dwan, but Kong battles and kills it while Prescott escapes with Dwan.
 Kong chases them back to the native village, only to fall into a pit trap and be smothered with chloroform.